Criminal (2016 film)

 Criminal is a 2016 American action thriller film directed by Ariel Vromen and written by Douglas Cook and David Weisberg.
 The film is about a convict who is implanted with a dead CIA agent's memories to finish an assignment.
 The film stars Kevin Costner, Gary Oldman, and Tommy Lee Jones, in the second collaboration among all three following the 1991 film JFK.
-The film also features Gal Gadot and Antje Traue with the death of Ryan Reynolds's character, early in the film, setting the plot in motion.
+The film also features Gal Gadot and Antje Traue with the death of Ryan Reynolds' character, early in the film, setting the plot in motion.

 Principal photography began on September 4, 2014, in London.
 The film was produced by Campbell-Grobman Films and Millennium Films and was released on April 15, 2016.
 It received generally negative reviews from critics and was a financial disappointment, grossing $38.8 million against its $31.5 million budget.

 Plot

 Spanish industrialist-turned-anarchist Xavier Heimdahl arranges for his associate Jan Strook—a hacker known as "the Dutchman"—to create a wormhole program that would allow the owner to bypass all computer codes protecting the world's nuclear defense codes.
 The Dutchman panics and attempts to hand his secret over to CIA agent Bill Pope.
 Although Pope gets the Dutchman to a safe house and recovers the money to pay him for his services, he is caught by Heimdahl's men and tortured to death before he can tell anyone where he hid the Dutchman.

 Desperate to find the Dutchman, Pope's supervisor Quaker Wells contacts Dr. Micah Franks, who has developed a treatment that could theoretically plant the memory patterns of a dead person onto a living one.
 Franks requests that they "graft" Pope's knowledge into the brain of convict Jerico Stewart, who received damage in his frontal lobe by being abused as a child and is effectively a sociopath.

 After the operation, Jerico escapes custody and fakes his death.
 He steals a maintenance van and goes to Pope's house, where he holds Pope's widow Jillian hostage while he looks for the money.
 As time goes on, he experiences memory flashes of Pope's past, but all he can determine is that the bag of money was hidden behind a bookshelf, without identifying where it or the Dutchman is kept.

 The CIA learns that the Dutchman is planning to sell the program to the Russians, believing that the CIA has betrayed him.
 Fortunately, they are able to find Jerico after he contacts Dr. Franks for medication using Pope's CIA codes.
 Jerico is beginning to develop emotions and draw on Pope's experience.
 As Jerico attempts to retrace the route Pope took to hide the Dutchman, Heimdahl creates a distraction at the airport that draws Wells' attention, allowing Heimdahl's accomplice and lover Elsa to try and capture Jerico, killing his CIA guards before Jerico escapes by driving a taxi off a bridge.